 🎟️ More info here.

-Giving you a curious little insight into the magically whimsical mind of treasured film director Tim Burton has landed in London, coming hot on the heels of the release of the long-awaited Beetlejuice sequel.
+An exhibition that gives fans an insight into the magically whimsical mind of treasured film director Tim Burton has landed in London.
 Whether you’ve been a fan of his work since Edward Scissorhands or Batman or came in fresh on the success of Netflix smash Wednesday, there’s something for all to be bowled over by at this exhibition, which is making its last stop here in London after a decade-long tour.
 With illustrations, paintings, and notes, you’ll be able to see beyond his work on the screen and gain a view into the artistic process of Tim Burton.

 📍The Design Museum, 224-238 Kensington High Street, W8 6AG.